At a Glance

 Urban stream restoration design and construction help a public utility regenerate stability, habitat, and ecological function to a degraded tributary in Northwest Oregon.

 Fanno Creek, a heavily urbanized tributary of Oregon’s Tualatin River, has been impacted by floodplain development and urban runoff.
-This is particularly true at the Creek’s confluence with Ball Creek, where severe incision has threatened infrastructure and left vertical banks as high as 15 feet.
+This is particularly true at the Creek’s confluence with Ball Creek, where severe incision has threatened infrastructure and resulted in actively eroding vertical banks as high as 15 feet.

 Oregon Coast Range

 Tigard, Oregon, United States